DataDog/datadog-api-client-python/docs/v2/MetricsApi.md

 # **update_tag_configuration**
 > MetricTagConfigurationResponse update_tag_configuration(metric_name, body)

-Update the tag configuration of a metric or percentile aggregations of a distribution metric.
+Update the tag configuration of a metric or percentile aggregations of a distribution metric or custom aggregations of a count, rate, or gauge metric.
 Can only be used with application keys from users with the `Manage Tags for Metrics` permission.

 ### Example